MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/create-update-multiple.md

 1. Open the [PowerApps-Samples/dataverse/orgsvc/C#-NETCore/CreateUpdateMultiple/CreateUpdateMultiple.sln](TODO) file using Visual Studio 2022.
 1. Edit the appsettings.json file.
 Set the connection string `Url` and `Username` parameters as appropriate for your test environment.
 1. The environment Url can be found in the Power Platform admin center.
 It has the form `https://<environment-name>.crm.dynamics.com`.
-1. Build the solution, and then run the desired project.
+1. Build the solution, select the desired project as the startup project and press F5 to run the console application in debug mode.

 When the sample runs, you will be prompted in the default browser to select an environment user account and enter a password.
 To avoid having to do this every time you run a sample, insert a `Password` parameter into the connection string in the appsettings.json file.
 For example: